-Table 1: Proposed tax base 2021-22
+Table 1: Proposed tax base 2023-24

-- 3.5 The overall position represents modest year on year growth in the tax base estimate of 0.36%.
-This results in a favourable impact for the strategic revenue projections, which was based on an estimated 0.5% contraction in the tax base due to forecast increases in irrecoverable debt and increased demand for local council tax support.
-The government has now recognised the potential loss of income to councils in 2021/22 arising from increased demand for local council tax support, in the form of a Local Council Tax Support grant, which will mitigate the effect of this contraction in income. - 3.6 Appendix 2 to this report provides details of the tax base for each parish based on an identical calculation.
+- 3.5 The overall position represents year on year growth in the tax base estimate of 1.92%.
+The increase is very close to the current estimate in the strategic revenue projections, which are based on an estimated 2% growth in the tax base. - 3.6 Appendix 2 to this report provides details of the tax base for each parish based on an identical calculation.